DalasDev/dednetbot/README.md

-# RetroValleyBot
+# DedNetBot

-Our Discord bot project for RetroValley server
+Our Discord bot project for DedNet server